thesupersonic16/HedgeModManager/README.md

     - A "character" folder
       - Sonic.pac
       - Sonic.pac.000
-      - SonicClassic.pac
-      - SonicClassic.pac.000

-Wereas the "MLG Speedrun Zone 1" mod (which modifies certain files not on the root of the .cpk) has a file/folder structure that goes like so:

-- A "mod.ini" file
-- A "disk" folder
-  - A "sonic2013_patch_0" folder
-    - A "set" folder
-      - w1a01_obj_00.orc
-      - w1a01_obj_01.orc
-      - w1a01_obj_02.orc
-      - w1a01_obj_03.orc
-    - actstgmission.lua

 ### The mod.ini file
 The mod.ini file is a mod configuration file that details all the information about your mod, as well as how CPKREDIR should load the mod.